 Wingara Mura - Bunga Barrabugu Summer Program

-The Wingara Mura - Bunga Barrabugu Summer Program is for Aboriginal and Torres Strait Islander students currently in years 8, 9, 10 or 11, who are considering going onto higher education after high school.
+The Wingara Mura - Bunga Barrabugu Summer Program is for Aboriginal and Torres Strait Islander students who are considering going onto higher education after high school.
 It's the perfect way to get a taste of uni life over the summer holidays.
-It's free, it's fun, and it's designed just for you.

 There are two programs: